TDLMC/TDLMC.github.io/download.md

 ## Lens Data

-Simulated lens data are generated with Hubble Constant randomly from uniform distribution between *50*  to *90 km/s/Mpc*, assuming a flat ΛCDM cosmological model with *Ωm = 0.27*, including:
+Simulated lens data are generated assuming a flat ΛCDM cosmological model with *Ωm = 0.27*, including:

 * _HST_ image
   >Eight non-drizzled images with the drizzled image are provided for one lens system, together with the noise map and PSF.
 Note that [_drizzling_](http://www.stsci.edu/hst/wfpc2/analysis/drizzle.html) introduces correlated noise.
 This means one needs to boost the noise level to be effectively infinite at central pixels of each AGN image while modeling drizzled image.